github/docs/content/get-started/writing-on-github/working-with-advanced-formatting/attaching-files.md

 * 100MB for videos{% endif %}
 * 25MB for all other files

-{% note %}
+> [!NOTE]

-**Note:** To upload videos greater than 10MB to a repository owned by a user or organization on a paid {% data variables.product.prodname_dotcom %} plan, you must either be an organization member or outside collaborator, or be on a paid plan.
+> To upload videos greater than 10MB to a repository owned by a user or organization on a paid {% data variables.product.prodname_dotcom %} plan, you must either be an organization member or outside collaborator, or be on a paid plan.

-{% endnote %}

 We support these files: